Got questions? We have answers. Check back often as we may be adding more information as the referendum vote date approaches.

 Braemar Arena updates: $13.5 million will address critical infrastructure repairs and upgrades, including the HVAC system, roofing, restrooms, locker rooms and rink cooling systems.
 Edina voters approved this investment in November 2022.

 The Edina City Council determined that the cost of the projects should be shared among residents and nonresidents who buy goods and services in the city rather than use a property tax increase, which would be paid solely by those who own commercial and residential property in the city.
-Approximately 54 percent of the sales tax increase would be paid by nonresidents of Edina, according to an analysis by the University of Minnesota.
+Approximately 54 percent of the sales tax increase will be paid by nonresidents of Edina, according to an analysis by the University of Minnesota.

-The local half-percent sales tax would be applied the same as the state sales tax.
+The local half-percent sales tax will be applied the same as the state sales tax.
 There are some exemptions to the sales tax, including groceries, clothing, prescription drugs and baby products.
 For more information, view this list of taxable items and this list of most nontaxable items from the Minnesota Department of Revenue.

 The half-percent sales tax went into effect in Edina on April 1, 2023, and will last no longer than 19 years.
 The average cost per resident of the sales tax will be about $3.03 per month, or $36.35 per year, according to an analysis by the University of Minnesota.